Hybanos/TOP25-GEMM/report/report.typ

         table.cell(colspan: 3, align: center)[*Software*],
         [*Linux Distribution*], [Linux Mint 21], [Debian 13 Testing], [*Kernel Version*], [6.8.0], [6.12.21],
-        [*C++ Compiler*], [gcc 11.4.0], [14.2.0],
+        [*C++ Compiler*], [gcc 11.4.0], [gcc 14.2.0],
         [*Python Version*], [3.10.12], [3.13.2],
         [*Perf Version*], [6.8.12], [6.12.21],
     )
 )

 <sysinfo_note> *Note:* For reasons explained in the following section, System B's E-cores are excluded from all performance measurements.
-CPU frequency and cache values are for P-Cores on System B.
+CPU frequency and cache values are for P-cores on System B.

 == Preparation

 In order to have consistent measurements between optimizations, a couple of bash and python scripts are set up prior to any modification to the C++ code.

 A bash script to get accurate number of cores on System B. Since Intel's 12th generation of processors, cores are mixed between performance and efficiency.
-This is problematic for our use case, as splitting an equal workload evenly between cores results in P-cores finishing the task much faster than E-cores, due to their higher clock speed and bigger caches.
+This is problematic for our use case, as splitting an equal workload between cores results in P-cores finishing the task much faster than E-cores, due to their higher clock speed and bigger caches.
 The easiest way to resolve this issue is simply to avoid any execution on E-cores.
 This script returns the count of P-cores on the machine, allowing OpenMP to pin threads to those only.

 == Performance measurements

 Performance measurement is done in 3 ways:
  - A strong scaling study
  - A weak scaling study
- - L1 and LL cache loads and misses using the `perf` tool
+ - L1 and LL cache load and misses using the `perf` tool

 The main metrics are:
  - Execution time